Memorial to the Murdered Jews

 It was raining one day so the boys enjoyed most of their day inside Legoland.
-Megan and I left to shop.
 Legoland is inside the Sony Center, which was a pretty impressive center.
-I would recommend it for a raining day activity with kids.
+I would recommend it for a rainy day activity with kids.

-Later that day we met up again and explored more of Berlin.
+Later in the day, when the sun came back, we explored more of Berlin.
 What a gorgeous city with so much history.
 We explained to the boys all about Berlin’s history.
 For such a vibrant modern city today it’s amazing to think about how much sad history is behind it.